 A wide-brim fedora is a classic look and it's a smart choice to help protect against the sun's harmful UV rays, which can cause skin cancer.
 If you have an egg-shaped or thin face, a wide brim hat can balance out elongated features.

 Conversely, if you have a round, fuller face or a wide head, a big brim might not be ideal as it could add extra girth.
 Let our guide help you find the right hat for your face shape.
 Guys, try pairing Brooklyn's eye-catching wool fedora with a T-shirt or button-down shirt and a pair of khakis for a cool yet casual look (tattoos optional).

 Short brim fedoras have brims that measure less than two inches.
 As such, they often get mistaken for trilbies, which actually have a much narrower brim of an inch and a half or less.
 (In this respect, a trilby is more akin to a pork pie hat than a fedora.)

 If you have a large head size, it's best that you do not wear a fedora (or any hat) with a small brim as it will only make your head look bigger.
-Ladies, top a cashmere sweater and jeans with Santana's ivory-colored felt fedora for a serious dose of laid-back luxury.
+Top a cashmere sweater and jeans with Stacy Adam's wide brim felt fedora for a serious dose of laid-back luxury.

 Tips for Wearing a Fedora

 - It's all about the fit.
 Choosing a fedora that fits comfortably on your head means it's neither too tight nor too big.
 A surefire way to test this is by placing one finger between your head and the hat — if there's enough space for your finger, then you know you have the right size.

 - Remember that fedoras aren't just felt hats.
 They come in a variety of materials, so consider where you'll be wearing them and add a few to your collection for different seasons.
 Panama straw fedoras are a no-brainer for summertime and beachside weddings while the quintessential black fedora ensures you're au courant no matter where you go year round.